|Professor:||Jonathan North Washington|

 Using words or ideas from another source without attribution constitutes plagiarism, and misrepresenting another student's work as your own (or allowing another student to misrepresent your work as their own) is cheating.
 Please see the student handbook for the College's policies on academic misconduct (http://www.swarthmore.edu/student-handbook/academic-policies#academic_misconduct).
 Suspected cases of academic misconduct will be pursued to the full extent of College policy, including referral to the College Judicial Committee.

-In short, submitting work that is not your own or providing a classmate with a solution will be considered academic misconduct and will be addressed as such (see above-mentioned policies).
 So please just be honest.
 And if you have any questions about what's considered acceptable, ask me first.

 Most of your assignments will be graded with a fine-grained measure of completion and correctness based on normal letters grades and grade points (A = 4.0, B = 3.0, C = 2.0, D = 1.0, and F = 0.0), with the standard modifiers + (one-third of a grade point higher) and - (one-third of a grade point lower).
 In addition, intermediate grades using parentheses or a slash may be used, giving the following correspondence between letter grade and grade points: